Imagination is everything. It is the preview of life's coming attractions.

 This would also work great on backsplash tiles, but not anything that gets wear like a floor.
 Also- these items should be handwashed and are NOT foodsafe!

 After my life was turned upside down by a diagnosis of Chronic Lyme Disease I have had to work to change everything about my life.
 Lyme tries to steal everything it can.
 Your health, your family, friends, job, social life, energy, sanity, goals and dreams.
 But Lyme- you could not steal this warriors soul!
+I fought the battle, and came out the other side stronger, smarter, healthier and happier.

 Join me as I learn some new crafty skills, make a few mistakes, and keep some fun in my life!